Whole System Positive Change

 Change Onward Process

-After involving the whole system in a dialogue to explore the organization’s strengths, we coach a cross-section of the organization, the Trailblazer Team, to make sense of the discovery process.
+After involving the whole system in a dialogue to explore the organization’s strengths, we coach a cross-section of the organization, a Change Design & Implementation Team, to make sense of the discovery process.

-Next, the team designs a new alignment of the success factors to meet the challenge at hand while in the process elevates the organization to new heights.
+Next, the Change Design & Implementation Team designs a new alignment of the success factors to meet the challenge of elevating the organization to new heights.

-And finally, we coach the Trailblazer Team and Leadership Team to work together to execute a Change Action Plan to implement the new alignment of strengths into the existing operation, leading to a new future-proof organization – ready to change again when needed.
+Finally, we coach the teams to work together to execute a Change Action Plan to implement the new alignment of strengths into the existing operation, leading to a new future-proof organization – ready to change again when needed.

-The beauty of ROUNDMAP™ is that new insights in one framework influence the other.
+The beauty of RoundMap’s integrated approach is that new insights in one framework influence the other.

 For instance,

-• By asking, “What will it take to get us there?” we are strategizing our way toward the desired future;
+• By asking, “What will it take to get us there?” we are strategizing toward the desired future.

 Author